CallinCeriani/blast2tree/README.md

 # Processing parameters

 --threads|-t|--Cpus
-default = 1
+Default = 2

 --working_directory|--wd
-default = uses your current directory. $PWD
+Uses your current directory. $PWD

 --s
-default = None.
 Run name and corresponding logfile ID.

---THRESHOLD.
+--THRESHOLD
 This is the minimum length required for final processing.
 Sequence still not making this value are removed from analysis and are moved to a leftovers.fasta file

 --MARKER_BLAST_ID

 --EXTRACTED_MARKER_OUT

---Input_seq.
+--Input_seq
 This is the fasta file containing your reference sequences at your specific taxonomic level and gene.

---CutValue.
+--CutValue
 This value is the minimum length you are willing to compare the gene you specified after extraction.
 Sequences above this Cutvalue will not be reconstructed.
 Therefore, knowing your expected sequence size (65% is good starting point) is important as the greater the length of the sequence the more resolution.

 # Analysis functions